-- (A) "C.F.R." means code of federal regulations. - (B) "Chief" means the chief of the gas pipeline safety section of the commission or his/her designee. - (C) "Commission" means the public utilities commission of Ohio. - (D) "Contiguous property" includes, but is not limited to, a manufactured home park as defined in section 3733.01 of the Revised Code; a public or publicly subsidized housing project; an apartment complex; a condominium complex; a college or university; an office complex; a shopping center; a hotel; an industrial park; and a race track. - (E) "Gas" means natural gas, flammable gas, or gas which is toxic or corrosive. - (F) "Gathering line" is determined in the same manner as in 49 C.F.R.
-192.8 as effective on the date referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code. - (C) "GPS" means gas pipeline safety. - (H) "Gas pipeline safety (GPS) proceeding" means a commission-ordered investigation of any incident, violation, or possible noncompliance with the pipeline safety code. - (I) "Incident" means an event that involves a release of gas from an intrastate gas pipeline facility and results in any of the following: - (1) A death. - (2) Personal injury requiring inpatient hospitalization. - (3) Estimated property damage of fifty thousand dollars or more, which is the sum of: - (a) The estimated cost of repairing and/or replacing the physical damage to the pipeline facility. - (b) The cost of material, labor, and equipment to repair the leak, including meter turn-off, meter turn-on, and light up.
+- (A) "C.F.R." means code of federal regulations. - (B)(A) "Chief" means the chief of the gas pipeline safety section of the commission or his/her designee. - (C)(B) "Commission" means the public utilities commission of Ohio. - (D)(C) "Contiguous property" includes, but is not limited to, a manufactured home park as defined in section 3733.01 of the Revised Code; a public or publicly subsidized housing project; an apartment complex; a condominium complex; a college or university; an office complex; a shopping center; a hotel; an industrial park; and a race track. - (E)(D) "Gas" means natural gas, flammable gas, or gas which is toxic or corrosive. - (F)(E) "Gathering line" is determined in the same manner as in 49 C.F.R.
+192.8 as effective on the date referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code. - (G) "GPS" means gas pipeline safety. - (H)(F) "Gas pipeline safety (GPS) GPS proceeding" means a commission-ordered investigation of any incident, violation, or possible noncompliance with the pipeline safety code. - (I)(G) "Incident" means an event that involves a release of gas from an intrastate gas pipeline facility and results in any of the following: - (1) A death. - (2) Personal injury requiring inpatient hospitalization. - (3) Estimated property damage of fifty thousand dollars or more, which is the sum of: - (a) The estimated cost of repairing and/or replacing the physical damage to the pipeline facility.

-- (c) The cost of gas lost by an operator or person, or both.
-Cost of gas lost shall not include the cost of gas in a planned operational release of gas by an operator, which is performed in compliance with the pipeline safety code. - (d) The estimated cost of repairing and/or replacing other damaged property of the operator or others, or both. - (J) "Intrastate gas pipeline facility" includes any new and existing pipelines, rights-ofway, and any equipment, facility, or building used in the transportation of gas either wholly or partly within this state or from an interstate gas pipeline in Ohio to a direct sales customer in Ohio buying gas for its own consumption. - (K) "Master meter system" means a pipeline system that distributes gas to two or more buildings or residences within a contiguous property where the operator purchases gas from an outside source for resale to consumers, including tenants.
+- (b) The cost of material, labor, and equipment to repair the leak, including meter turn-off, meter turn-on, and light up. - (c) The cost of gas lost by an operator or person, or both.
+Cost of gas lost shall not include the cost of gas in a planned operational release of gas by an operator, which is performed in compliance with the pipeline safety code. - (d) The estimated cost of repairing and/or replacing other damaged property of the operator or others, or both. - (1)(H) "Intrastate gas pipeline facility" includes any new and existing pipelines, rights-of-way, and any equipment, facility, or building used in the transportation of gas either wholly or partly within this state or from an interstate gas pipeline in Ohio to a direct sales customer in Ohio buying gas for its own consumption. - (K)(I) "Master meter system" means a pipeline system that distributes gas to two or more buildings or residences within a contiguous property for which where the system operator purchases gas from an outside source for resale to consumers, including tenants.
 Such pipeline system supplies consumers who purchase the gas directly through a meter, or by paying rent, or by other means.
-Master meter systems shall exclude pipelines within a manufactured home or a building, except it shall include service lines.
+The term includes a master Master meter system systems as defined in 49 C.F.R.
+191.3, as effective on the date referenced in paragraph (D) of rule 4901:1-16-02 of the Administrative Code.
+The term excludes a pipeline shall exclude pipelines within a manufactured home, mobile home, or a building, except it shall include service lines.

-(L) "Operator" means:
+(L)(I) "Operator" means: